-The Amended and Restated 2013 Plan contains annual grant limits.
-Specifically, subject to adjustment as provided in the Amended and Restated 2013 Plan, during any fiscal year of the Company, no employee will be granted:
+The Amended Plan contains annual grant limits.
+Specifically, subject to adjustment as provided in the Amended Plan, during any fiscal year of the Company, no employee will be granted:

-- Options and/or stock appreciation rights covering more than a total of 1,000,000 shares of our common stock, provided that in connection with his or her initial employment, an employee may be granted options and/or stock appreciation rights covering up to a total of 1,000,000 additional shares of our common stock in the fiscal year in which his or her service as an employee first commences; - Restricted stock and/or restricted stock units and/or performance shares covering more than 1,000,000 shares of our common stock, provided that in connection with his or her initial employment, an employee may be granted restricted stock, restricted stock units and/or performance shares covering up to a total of 1,000,000 additional shares of our common stock in the fiscal year in which his or her service as an employee first commences; and - Performance units having a grant date fair value (determined in accordance with U.S. generally accepted accounting principles) greater than \$5,000,000, provided that in connection with his or her initial employment, an employee may be granted additional performance units in the fiscal year in which his or her service as an employee first commences having a grant date fair value (determined in accordance with U.S. generally accepted accounting principles) no greater than \$10,000,000.
+Options and/or stock appreciation rights covering more than a total of 50,000 shares of our common stock, provided that in connection with his or her initial employment, an employee may be granted options and/or stock appreciation rights covering up to a total of 50,000 additional shares of our common stock in the fiscal year in which his or her service as an employee first commences;

+- RSAs and/or RSUs and/or performance shares covering more than 50,000 shares of our common stock, provided that in connection with his or her initial employment, an employee may be granted RSAs, RSUs and/or performance shares covering up to a total of 50,000 additional shares of our common stock in the fiscal year in which his or her service as an employee first commences; and - Performance units having a grant date fair value (determined in accordance with U.S. generally accepted accounting principles) greater than \$5,000,000, provided that in connection with his or her initial employment, an employee may be granted additional performance units in the fiscal year in which his or her service as an employee first commences having a grant date fair value (determined in accordance with U.S. generally accepted accounting principles) no greater than \$10,000,000.

-Separately, the Amended and Restated 2013 Plan provides that a non-employee member of our Board may not receive awards under the Amended and Restated 2013 Plan covering more than 100,000 shares of our common stock in any fiscal year.
+Separately, the Amended Plan provides that a non-employee Board member may not receive awards under the Amended Plan covering more than 50,000 shares of our common stock in any fiscal year.
 Awards granted to an individual while he or she was an employee or consultant, but not a non-employee member of our Board, will not count for purposes of this limitation.

-The Administrator will adjust the share limitations in this section in the event of any adjustment to the Company's shares discussed above in the "Adjustment to Shares Subject to the Amended and Restated 2013 Plan" section.
+The Administrator will adjust the share limitations in this section in the event of any adjustment to the Company's shares discussed above in the "Adjustment to Shares Subject to the Amended Plan" section.